 Fibroids, also known as uterine fibroids are benign (non-cancerous) tumours that grow within the muscle tissue of the uterus.

 Uterine fibroids are the most common tumours within the female reproductive system and all women are at a potential risk of developing them.
 However, they are extremely prevalent in black women.

 Black women are up to 5 times more likely to develop uterine fibroids with an earlier age of onset.
 It is estimated that Fibroids can effect up to 70% of black women.

 Research has shown that widespread lack of knowledge and mistaken beliefs among many women about fibroids and alternative treatments, are major reasons why many women get a hysterectomy unnecessarily.
 A 2017 survey commissioned by the Society of Interventional Radiology, found that 20% believe a hysterectomy is the only treatment for uterine fibroids and 19% believe fibroids are cancerous and require the removal of the uterus.

 For many women with fibroids, the desire for future pregnancy is an important part of the fibroid treatment decision-making process.
-If you’ve been told surgery is your only option, consider Uterine Fibroid Embolization (UFE).
-This minimally invasive procedure has an approx 90% cure rate.
-That research also shows it can be a safe option for women who desire future pregnancy.
+If you’ve been told surgery is your only option, there are other safe options for women who desire future pregnancy.